• Art Magazine

 Outside Society presents a mobile, solar-powered outdoor workspace that is set up in inspiring natural locations.
 It creates an innovative work environment far removed from typical office conditions and sterile conference rooms.

-This unique working atmosphere gives teams the opportunity to gain new perspectives away from the oppressive office air and monotonous meeting rooms.
+This unique working atmosphere allows teams to gain new perspectives away from the oppressive office air and monotonous meeting rooms.

 How to personally create an enriching WFO work environment